ospringauf/espfan/README.md

 - A future outdoor sensor may be integrated and fed into VTherm1 as required.

 Notes about the fans and ESPHome
-- The ESP32 runs `espfan.yaml` / `espfan_bme280.yaml` for the fan controller; that documentation (wiring, substitutions, RPM multiplier, etc.) is in `README_fancontrol.md` and the `espfan*.yaml` files.
+- The ESP32‑C3 runs `fancontrol/espfan.yaml` for the fan controller; detailed documentation (wiring, substitutions, RPM multiplier, WiFi antenna fix, etc.) is in `fancontrol/README_fancontrol.md`.
-- Both fans share the same PWM output (GPIO25) and therefore run at the same speed.
+- Both fans share the same PWM output (GPIO1) and therefore run at the same speed.

 Links and manuals
 - Versatile Thermostat (integration): https://github.com/jmcollin78/versatile_thermostat